ashsobeck/cloudwatch-to-slack/README.md

 orange -> new state is 'INSUFFICIENT_DATA'

+There is also a lot more detailed information in each message such as the trigger, reason, state change, alarm description, and alarm name

+The messages are formatted in a way that is easy to read and easier to respond to.

-### What you need for the function
+## What you need for the function
-You need to have an AWS role that has the 'AWSLambdaBasicExecutionRole' attached to it as well as a role that can do kms decrytion.
+You need to have an AWS role that has the 'AWSLambdaBasicExecutionRole' attached to it as well as a role that can do KMS decrytion.
 If you need that policy, here it is:

     {